Azure Arc overview

 - Manage virtual machines, Kubernetes clusters, and databases as if they are running in Azure.

 - Use familiar Azure services and management capabilities, regardless of where they live.

-- Configure Custom Locations as an abstraction layer on top of Azure Arc-enabled Kubernetes cluster, cluster connect, and cluster extensions.
+- Configure custom locations as an abstraction layer on top of Azure Arc-enabled Kubernetes clusters and cluster extensions.

-Implement consistent inventory, management, governance, and security for your servers across your environment.
+Implement consistent inventory, management, governance, and security for servers across your environment.

 Configure Azure VM extensions to use Azure management services to monitor, secure, and update your servers.